 There is also a wealth of information, support and guidance on Solent Mind's website.

-Alternatively, if you live in the Southampton area Steps to Wellbeing offer a free, confidential NHS service to people aged 18 or over in the Southampton area.
+Alternatively, Steps to Wellbeing offer a free, confidential NHS service to people aged 18 or over in the Southampton area.

 Find out more on their website.

 Grief is a natural process, and most people will cope with help and support from family and friends.

 For those who need additional specialist help, Cruse offers free confidential support for adults and children, and this can be by telephone, email or face-to-face.

 They also have a wealth of advice and support available on their website.